Connectslide121/password-input-component/README.md

 ## Installation

-To install the PasswordInput component, you can use npm:
+To install the Password Input Component, you can use npm:

 ```bash
 npm i password-input-component